-The underwriting agreement provides that the obligations of the underwriters to purchase the bonds included in this offering are subject to approval of legal matters by counsel and to other conditions.
-The underwriters are obligated to purchase all the bonds if they purchase any of the bonds.
+The underwriting agreement provides that the obligations of the underwriters to purchase the Bonds included in this offering are subject to approval of legal matters by counsel and to other conditions.
+The underwriters are obligated to purchase all the Bonds if they purchase any of the Bonds.

-The following table indicates the underwriting discounts and commissions that Uruguay is to pay to the underwriters in connection with this offering (expressed as a percentage of the principal amount of the bonds):
+The following table indicates the underwriting discounts and commissions that Uruguay is to pay to the underwriters in connection with this offering (expressed as a percentage of the principal amount of the Bonds):

-Paid by Uruguay
+Paid by Uruguay Per Bond 0.025%

-Per Bond 0.175%

-In connection with the issue of the bonds, Morgan Stanley & Co.
-Incorporated, on behalf of the underwriters, may over-allot bonds (provided that the aggregate principal amount of the bonds allotted does not exceed 105% of the aggregate principal amount of bonds) or effect transactions with a view to supporting the market price of the bonds at a level higher than that which might otherwise prevail.
-However, there is no assurance that Morgan Stanley & Co.
-Incorporated, will undertake stabilization action.
-Any stabilization action may begin on or after the date on which adequate public disclosure of the final terms of the offer of the bonds is made and, if begun, may be ended at any time, but it must end no later than the earlier of 30 days after the issue date of the bonds and 60 days after the date of the allotment of the bonds.
+In connection with the issue of the Bonds, Deutsche Bank Securities Inc. may over-allot Bonds (provided that the aggregate principal amount of the Bonds allotted does not exceed 105% of the aggregate principal amount of Bonds) or effect transactions with a view to supporting the market price of the Bonds at a level higher than that which might otherwise prevail.
+However, there is no assurance that Deutsche Bank Securities Inc. will undertake stabilization action.
+Any stabilization action may begin on or after the date on which adequate public disclosure of the final terms of the offer of the Bonds is made and, if begun, may be ended at any time, but it must end no later than the earlier of 30 days after the issue date of the Bonds and 60 days after the date of the allotment of the Bonds.

-Neither Uruguay nor the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the bonds.
+Neither Uruguay nor the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the Bonds.
 In addition, neither Uruguay nor the underwriters make any representation that the underwriters will engage in these transactions or that these transactions, once commenced, will not be discontinued without notice.